Best Fashion & Apparel PLM Software in 2026

 Multi-year contracts - Typically 3-5 year commitments.
 Switching costs are high once you're embedded in the ecosystem.

-03Backbone PLM
+Backbone PLM

 Backbone PLM is a clean, focused platform that handles the core PLM basics well - particularly BOM management and material libraries.
 It's popular with small fashion brands making their first move from spreadsheets to structured product data.

 The interface is modern and approachable, and the learning curve is gentle.
 For brands that only need tech packs and BOMs, Backbone delivers a solid experience.
-Where it falls short is in everything beyond core development — production management is limited, there's no inventory module, no wholesale functionality, no AI tools, no supplier portal, and no mobile app.
+Where it falls short is in everything beyond core development - production management is limited, there's no inventory module, no wholesale functionality, no AI tools, no supplier portal, and no mobile app.
+For a side-by-side look at where each platform fits, see our Kobo vs Backbone comparison.

 Considerations